netkicorp/sapphire/README.md

 STORAGE_AUTHORIZATION_KEY - If you are using vault to store the keys, this is the key to use your Vault instance (Optional)

 STORAGE_ADDRESS - If you are using vault to store the keys, this is the address of your Vault instance (Optional)

+CERTIFICATE_PROVIDER_URL - Change this if you want to point to different Certificate provider, ** This is recommended to do not change ** (Optional and not recommended)
 ```

 Example: